emtst/zooid-cmpst/README.md

 From this repo's directory run to build the proof and examples:
    `./generateMakefile && make`

-After running the main make, the successful output should be similar to
+After running the main make, the successful output should be similar to:
-like:

 ```
 COQDEP VFILES